causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask165_Spring2025_Real-Time_Bitcoin_Price_Trend_Analysis_using_AWS_OpenSearch/README.md

 | `bitcoin_utils.py`      | All functions used in notebooks              |
 | `Bitcoin.API.ipynb`     | Clean usage demo of the API layer            |
 | `Bitcoin.example.ipynb` | Full example notebook (end-to-end)           |

 ---

-## To Do (Optional Enhancements)

-* Add authentication for OpenSearch if needed
-* Deploy on cloud (e.g., EC2 or GCP)
-* Add auto-reload or stream processing for live news

----

-## Project Goal

-> This repository is structured as a hands-on tutorial for learning OpenSearch, time series pipelines, and LLM-based semantic search.

----